gcanales75/demo-kms/README.md

 ## Setting up the environment

-1. Create a KMS Customer managed keys, since it will not be used in a AWS service.
-Use this opportunity to explain the different KMS options in the console.
+1. In AWS Console, go to KMS, choose Customer managed keys options in the left navigation menu and click on the **Create** key button.

     KMS key creation parameters: